Davis Seminar to Educate Boaters About Aquatic Invasive Species

 SACRAMENTO - Boaters are invited to learn about their role in combating aquatic invasive species at a seminar April 30 in Davis.

-The California Department of Boating and Waterways (DBW), the California Coastal Commission's Boating Clean and Green Program, the California Department of Fish and Game (DFG) and the U.S. Fish and Wildlife Service (USFWS) will host the event.
+The California Department of Boating and Waterways (DBW), the California Coastal Commission's Boating Clean and Green Program, the California Department of Fish and Wildlife (DFG) and the U.S. Fish and Wildlife Service (USFWS) will host the event.

 Aquatic invasive species like Quagga and Zebra mussels pose a serious threat to water delivery systems, hydroelectric facilities, agriculture, recreational boating and fishing, and the ecosystem.
 It is important for boaters to learn how to inspect their watercraft and fishing gear to prevent the spread of these species into California's waterways.
 Boaters are the primary transporters of these invasive species into uninfected waterways.